MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-UMConnectivity.md

 # Test-UMConnectivity

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Test-UMConnectivity cmdlet to test the operation of a computer that has the Unified Messaging (UM) server role installed.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Test-UMConnectivity cmdlet to test the operation of a Mailbox server computer running the Microsoft Exchange Unified Messaging service.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Test-UMConnectivity cmdlet to test the operation of the Microsoft Exchange Unified Messaging service on an Exchange Server 2016 Mailbox server.